austynherman112994/node-quick-start/node-express-psql/README.md

 - models - Contains the [Sequelize] ORM Models for interacting with the database.
 - services - Contain the core logic for interacting with models and the databases.
 Note: The "services" do not take in the request/response objects from the route.
 The services should have a set and defined list of parameters that it requires.
 Defining services this way will improve testability by preventing the need to mock requests and responses in unit tests.
 - routes - The routes defined in the API.
 The routes are broken up based on the responsibility of the route.
 Breaking up the routes will help with readability as the number of routes increases.
+- factories - Used to determine which database models should be loaded.
+Mock models are loaded for unit tests.

 #### Database
 For this API Quickstart, Postgres was chosen as the desired database solution.
 There are many other viable database solutions both relational and non-relational.
 It is beyond the scope of this Quickstart to discuss the advantages and disadvantages of different database solutions.
 That said, Postgres is a great relational database solution.